hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

    Reads the keyframe tracks from a 3ds file and transforms the objects to the data which was found.
    Usually only one frame is found in static scenes, it will be imported to the timeline.
    If the 3ds scene is animated, the complete animation will be imported to the timeline.

+Collection
+   Creates a new collection for the imported file.
+This is useful for importing multiple objects at once to get a better overview in the outliner.

 Cursor Origin
    Reads the 3D cursor location chunk if one is found.
 Almost all valid 3ds files including this chunk,